BloodRayne (video game)

-BloodRayne is an action-adventure hack and slash video game developed by Terminal Reality and first released on October 31, 2002.
+BloodRayne is an action-adventure hack and slash video game developed by Terminal Reality and released on October 31, 2002.
 The game has since spawned a franchise with the addition of sequels, films, and self-contained comic books.

 A remastered version was released on November 20, 2020 as BloodRayne: Terminal Cut by Terminal Reality and Ziggurat Interactive, and later on PlayStation 4, PlayStation 5, Xbox One, Xbox Series and Nintendo Switch as BloodRayne: ReVamped on November 18, 2021.

 Plot

-The game begins in 1933, and consists of three acts.
-In Mortton, Louisiana, Rayne's first mission with the Brimstone Society is to investigate an outbreak of an unidentified disease in the area.

-The story skips ahead several years to Argentina.
-Rayne is sent to infiltrate a Nazi base and prevent the G.G.G. from obtaining the mystic artifact known as "the skull of Beliar" by eliminating the organization's officers.

-Rayne finds an anonymous letter informing her that a G.G.G. officer in Germany has list of the remaining G.G.G. officers.
-After obtaining the list, she pursues her targets to Castle Gaustadt in Germany to eradicate the G.G.G., and eventually, Jurgen Wulf himself.